From Google to Apple

 Ecosystem effects of Safari include Handoff (move a browsing session between devices smoothly) and the downright bonkers power efficiency of Safari on macOS.

-iCloud Keychain
+✔ iCloud Keychain

 ✔ Google Sheets → Numbers

-As a casual spreadsheets user, Sheets and Numbers are nearly identical.
-Numbers has nicer UX when editing formulae that visualizes cell(s) being referenced.
-It tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of A:123.
-This is nice until headers get long and multiworded.
+To a casual user like me, Sheets and Numbers are ~identical.
+Numbers has a slightly nicer UX for editing formulae and tries to humanize references, e.g. “Ben age” for a cell in a row with header “Ben” and a column with header “Age”, instead of A:123.
+This is nice until headers get long and multiworded, and you use them in long formulae.
 Overall it’s a wash.

 Ecosystem effects of Numbers include Spotlight integration for quickly opening a sheet.

-ⅹ Keep → Apple Notes
+✔ Keep → Apple Notes

-I value simplicity and elasticity in notetaking—get out of my way and let me write.
+I value simplicity and elasticity in notetakingget out of my way and let me write.
 Let me deal with organization later.
 Keep gives me that.
 Its layout is hard to browse and hasn't aged well visually, but it makes up for it with great search.

 Apple Notes is simple and elastic in a different way.
 Where Keep focuses on shortform sticky-style notes, Notes focuses on longform notes with rich text support like headers, tables, monospaced text, etc.